Rodolfo Castro Player Props: Pirates vs. Cubs

 Rodolfo Castro At The Plate

-- Castro is hitting .267 with seven doubles, six home runs and 17 walks.
+- Castro has seven doubles, six home runs and 18 walks while batting .263.

-- Castro has picked up a hit in 27 of 52 games this year, with multiple hits 12 times.
+- Castro has reached base via a hit in 29 games this year (of 56 played), and had multiple hits in 12 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.